swaathiLaks/DSAL/README.md

 CA1 required us to create a seat booking system with three modes: Normal, Safe-distance, Smart Safe-distance.
 Not only did we have to create these three modes, we also had to make sure the state of the form can be stored in and loaded from a binary file.
 CA1 needed us to use DLL.
 I opted for matrix DLL because I felt that it was easier to implement.
 CA2 required us to create a project manager application with three forms: Role form, Employee form, Project form.
 Similar to the CA1, all the data should also be able to be stored in and loaded from a binary file.
 CA2 needed us to use tree data structures.

-This program operates using Windows Forms and can be launched through Visual Studio.
+These programs operate using Windows Forms and can be launched through Visual Studio.